questdb/questdb.io/docs/develop/insert-data.md

 ## Postgres compatibility

 You can query data using the [Postgres](/docs/reference/api/postgres/) endpoint that QuestDB exposes.
 This is accessible via port `8812`.
-These examples assume the `trades` table created in the section above exists already.

 <!-- prettier-ignore-start -->

 <Tabs defaultValue="nodejs" values={[